filipecalegario/awesome-generative-ai/README.md

 # Code and Programming

+* [DhiWise](https://dhiwise.com): DhiWise is an app development platform that automates coding tasks, letting developers focus on core functionalities.
 * [New study on coding behavior raises questions about impact of AI on software development – GeekWire](https://www.geekwire.com/2024/new-study-on-coding-behavior-raises-questions-about-impact-of-ai-on-software-development/)
 * [CostGPT: Software Development Cost Calculator](https://costgpt.ai/): "find the cost, time and the best tech stack for any kind of software, tools that you want to build using the power of AI"
 * [codefuse-ai/Awesome-Code-LLM](https://github.com/codefuse-ai/Awesome-Code-LLM): a curated list of language modeling researches for code and related datasets.